shiralkarprashant/knowledgestream/README.md

 # Paper
-Code to reproduce results in "Finding Streams in Knowledge Graphs to Support Fact Checking" in proceedings of ICDM 2017.
-A full version of the same can be found at: https://arxiv.org/abs/1708.07239
+Code to reproduce results in the paper "Finding Streams in Knowledge Graphs to Support Fact Checking" in proceedings of ICDM 2017.
+A full version of this paper can be found at: https://arxiv.org/abs/1708.07239

 # Fetch
 ```